Pericardial fluid culture

 Why the Test is Performed

-Your provider may order this test if you have signs of a heart sac infection, or a pericardial effusion (fluid buildup of the pericardium) with an unknown cause.
+Your provider may order this test if you have a heart infection (myocarditis), signs of a heart sac infection, or a pericardial effusion (fluid buildup of the pericardium) with an unknown cause.

 A normal result means no bacteria or fungi are found in the fluid sample.

 Abnormal results may be due to an infection of the pericardium.
 The specific organism causing the infection may be identified.
 More tests may be needed to determine the most effective treatments.

 Complications are rare but include:

 Banks AZ, Corey GR.
 Myocarditis and pericarditis.
 In: Cohen J, Powderly WG, Opal SM, eds.
 Infectious Diseases.
 4th ed.
 Philadelphia, PA: Elsevier; 2017:446-455.

 LeWinter MM, Cremer PC, Klein AL. Pericardial diseases.
 In: Libby P, Bonow RO, Mann DL, Tomaselli GF, Bhatt DL, Solomon SD, eds.
 Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
 12th ed.
 Philadelphia, PA: Elsevier; 2022:chap 86.